-This heartwarming story depicts a day in the life of Hosea Missouri Taylor, Jr., whose kindness and passion for music touched the lives of countless people in his community of Rochester, New York, and whose generosity and joy will continue to inspire countless others.
+Meet Hosea Missouri Taylor, Jr., whose kindness and passion for music touched the lives of countless people in his community and whose generosity and joy will continue to inspire countless others.

 Our Writer-in-Residence, Kathleen Blasi, delivered material to our students in a way that got them excited to write!
 She broke down her writing process, so that by the end, the students had a piece of writing to be proud of.
 I cannot say enough good things about Kathleen as a presenter, an example, and a teacher.

 – Stephen Baker, Teacher, Warsaw (New York) Elementary School

 Rochester Public Market • 280 N. Union St.

 Please join Kathleen in celebrating the publication of Hosea Plays On, with a book launch party/open house/book signing – in the very place where Hosea Taylor shared his kindness and music!
 Pre-ordering is available through Lift Bridge Book Shop, and they will bring orders to the event, for signing.